sumanpatra2000/sea-ice-extent/README.md

 # sea-ice-extent
-Exploring daily extent of ice in the world
+Exploring daily extent of ice in different parts of the world

 ## Good Animated plot: